Digital-Image-Processing-kosta/Canny-edge-detection-algorithm/README.md

+# CANNY EDGE DETECTION ALGORITHM
-Writing a Canny's edge detection algorithm from scratch.
+Algorithm is written from scratch.

-**TESTING**: run the 'main.m' to test the algorithm.
+TEST: run the **main.m** to test the algorithm.